-To be clear, homeowners/renters insurance is awesome, and you should absolutely have it, but it’s important to know that those policies alone aren’t enough to home-based businesses.
+To be clear, homeowners/renters insurance is awesome, and you should absolutely have it, but it’s important to know that those policies alone aren’t enough to protect home-based businesses.

 If this is news to you, you’re in good company.
 A survey conducted for the Independent Insurance Agents & Brokers of America revealed that 40% of folks who work in their homes believed that their businesses were covered by their homeowners/renters insurance.
 Whelp!
 False.

-Even though you may be a small operation or clients don’t meet you in your home, you still need business insurance.
+Even though you may be a small operation or clients don’t meet you in your home, you still need home-based business insurance.
 “But I’m a small business,” doesn’t stop legal action.
 Just because your custom scooter painting business only makes $15,000 per year, it won’t stop someone from suing the living daylights out of you.

 Extra coverage doesn’t need to cost a fortune.

 The good news: it does not always cost a fortune to insure your at-home business shenanigans.
 Some homeowners policies offer an endorsement on your homeowners insurance.
 These can be incredibly cheap (sometimes as little as $50 per year), and can cover some business equipment and certain bodily injury liability (remember the porch slipper?).

 However, these additional coverages do not protect you in the event of income loss, or in the event of being sued.
 So, while business endorsements may be a good place to start, they aren’t generally always a complete insurance solution for a home-based business.

 Business insurance is probably a good idea.

 There are all kinds of coverage options.
 For as low as $400, you can get yourself a policy that can offer something like $10,000 of business property coverage, and up to a million dollars of business liability coverage.